 BOOK MERZ TRIO

-Merz Trio strives to bring its unique, interdisciplinary programming style to a socially and geographically diverse range of audiences.
+Merz Trio strives to bring its unique, multidisciplinary programming style to a diverse range of audiences.

 Each season is built around a small number of intensely workshopped, highly produced projects presented in local New York venues, with a range of satellite activities that attempt to bring as substantial a part of these projects on the road as possible.